-The focus of ITS solutions in this section are in the detailed analysis of specific traffic situations.
-Furthermore, they allow an interaction with the individual participants.
-This gives a clear added value in comparison to the ITS which give a rough statement about the general traffic flow.
-In the European cities Bordeaux (France), Copenhagen (Denmark), Helmond (Netherlands), Newcastle (England), Thessaloniki (Greece), Verona (Italy) and Vigo (Spain) were installed ITS in the project Compass4D (2013).
+The ITS discussed in this section was able to analyze specific traffic situations.
+Furthermore, the ITS allowed interaction with the individual participants.
+This circumstance gave definitive a strong value in comparison to the ITS which gave a rough statement about the general traffic flow.
+In the year 2013, the European cities Bordeaux (France), Copenhagen (Denmark), Helmond (Netherlands), Newcastle (England), Thessaloniki (Greece), Verona (Italy), and Vigo (Spain) were installed with ITS as part of the project Compass4D.
 A total of 147 Road Side Units and 5 backend offices were set up.
-The aim was to develop a warning system against road hazards.
-The use cases were construction sites, slippery roads, wrong-way drivers and red light violations.
-In addition, the ITS should optimize the fuel consumption in intersection areas to achieve energy efficient.
-For this, the ITS has introduced a situation-adapted traffic light system control.
-If cars have arrived the traffic light, they have got a speed recommendation \cite{Vreeswijk.2014}.
+The aim was to develop a system to provide warnings for road hazards.
+The hazards considered were road building sites, slippery roads, wrong-way drivers, and red light violations.
+In addition, the ITS should optimize fuel consumption in intersection areas to maximize energy efficiency.
+The ITS introduced a situation-adapted traffic light.
+As soon as cars arrived the traffic light, they were given a speed recommendation \cite{Vreeswijk.2014}.

-In the year 2012, the project INSIGHT (Intelligent Synthesis and Realtime Response using Massive Streaming of Heterogeneous Data) set up a real world ITS in Dublin, Ireland.
-Here, numerous of cameras in certain sections as well as GPS of the local transport has given information about the current traffic situation in real-time.
-They have bundled with messages from Twitter, radio and possible callers.
-The purpose of this big data application was the automated management of resources to enable efficient actions in intelligent and networked cities in case of a disaster \cite{LemmerK..2019,Panagiotou.2016,CORDISForschungsergebnissederEU.08032021}.
+In the year 2012, the project INSIGHT (Intelligent Synthesis and Realtime Response using Massive Streaming of Heterogeneous Data) set up an ITS in Dublin, Ireland.
+Here, numerous cameras in certain sections, as well as the GPS data of public transport provided information about the current traffic situation in real-time.
+The information was bundled with messages from Twitter, radio, and possible callers.
+The purpose of this big data application was to automate the resource management to enable efficient actions in intelligent and networked cities in the event of a disaster \cite{LemmerK..2019,Panagiotou.2016,CORDISForschungsergebnissederEU.08032021}.

-In 2015, the follow-up project VaVel (Variety, Veracity, VaLue: Handling the Multiplicity of Urban Sensors) extended the INSIGHT system in Dublin and implemented it in Warsaw, Poland too.
-The ITS has collected the same data, as well as data from trams and bicycles.
-The project had the same goal as the mentioned INSIGHT project \cite{LemmerK..2019,Panagiotou.2016,CORDISForschungsergebnissederEU.08032021b}.
+In 2015, the follow-up project VaVel (Variety, Veracity, VaLue: Handling the Multiplicity of Urban Sensors) extended the INSIGHT system in Dublin and also implemented it in Warsaw, Poland.
+The ITS collected the same data, as well as data from trams and bicycles.
+The project had the same goal as the already referred to INSIGHT project \cite{LemmerK..2019,Panagiotou.2016,CORDISForschungsergebnissederEU.08032021b}.